swarnendubiswas/dotemacs/README.md

 - LaTeX LSP: automatic gc and `flyspell-word` seem expensive
 - Bash LSP takes lot of memory
 - Flycheck not working with .el files with `no-byte-compile` in `.dir-locals.el`
-- Use `straight` or `quelpa` to install packages directly from GitHub
 - `diminish smartparens-mode`